MassKlaus/ModderCli/README.md

 - [x] Initialise a workspace
 - [x] Create branches
+- [X] Switch branches
+  - [X] Switch to a specific branch
+  - [X] Save the current state of the src folder after switching
 - [x] Save current state of src to current branch
   - [X] Save recursively or only top level src files
   - [ ] Limit saving to specific file types